Exploring the Artefacts #9: The Missing Links Part 1

 Director: Stanley Kubrick

 In my recent review of Vertigo, I described a scene where our protagonist (Scottie Ferguson) strongly objects to taking on an assignment for a friend (Gavin Elster) providing several justifiable reasons.
-Gavin persists in trying to convince the retired detective to follow his wife during the day while he's at work because of her strange behaviour suggesting she's possessed by a deceased relative's spirit.
+Gavin persists in trying to convince the retired detective to follow his wife during the day while he's at work because of her strange behaviour, suggesting she's possessed by a deceased relative's spirit.
 Scottie finally agrees to find someone else for the job but Gavin wants him and insists on it.
 Finally Gavin asks Scottie to have a look at her before making up his mind and he agrees!
 Scottie's curiosity must have gotten the better of him since as a professional, her appearance should have nothing to do with whether or not he takes the case.
 The bridge of real fascination, however, occurs after Scottie sees Madeleine Elster at a popular restaurant.
 Then, in the very next scene, Scottie is in his car waiting for Gavin's wife to leave her apartment.
 No more discussion, thoughts or decision making processes are necessary.
 Scottie has had a look, and that's it: Viola, he's on the case!
-By connecting those two scenes in that way, there's nothing more to it: Madeleine's physical beauty, (enhanced by the music and lighting), is the reason he's changed his mind; another "missing link" has been uncovered, one that's proven to be most effectively utilized.
+By connecting those two scenes in that way, there's nothing more to it: Madeleine's physical beauty (enhanced by the music and lighting) is the reason he's changed his mind; another "missing link" has been uncovered, one that's proven to be most effectively utilised.

 Another famous link from Vertigo's director, this time one of humorous sexual innuendo, occurs at the very end of its story.
 The director said (if one takes him seriously) this was the only time he used symbolism in any of his films:

 Next Time in Part 2: More missing links are uncovered between scenes in The Asphalt Jungle, Planet of the Apes, The Wild Bunch, and Love and Death.